Private coastal landowners to receive grant, face new obligations after Coastal Protection Bill passed

 Private firms – mainly shipyards, ports and industrial operators – must implement flood defences on their land as part of a nationwide coastal defence line.

-SINGAPORE: Private landowners of coastal plots will receive capital grants to help them implement mandatory coastal protection measures, under the Coastal Protection and Other Amendments Bill passed in parliament on Friday (Mar 6).
+SINGAPORE: Private landowners of coastal plots will face new obligations and receive capital grants to help them implement mandatory coastal protection measures after the Coastal Protection and Other Amendments Bill was passed in parliament on Friday (Mar 6).

 The grants are designed to ease the upfront capital burden on landowners who will be legally required to install flood defences as part of an islandwide line of defence against rising sea levels, Minister for Sustainability and the Environment Grace Fu said.